Estrol/O2Game/docs/BUILDING.md

 Make sure you have the requirements installed and configured correctly.
 - set `VCPKG_ROOT` environment variable to your vcpkg root directory
-- If you using Windows then set `VULKAN_SDK` environment variable to your Vulkan SDK directory
+- Optional: If you using Windows then set `VULKAN_SDK` environment variable to your Vulkan SDK directory
 - It's recommended to use Vulkan 1.2.198.1 to support most system

 ## Building